 How much could my claim be worth?

 Find out instantly how much your claim could be worth by using our claims calculator.
+The valuation does not include your out of pocket expenses which will be an additional sum.
 Click here or on the link below to get started.

 Try our claim calculator

 How much is your claim worth?

 - Broken bones such as wrists, arms and legs

 - Neck and back injuries

 - Psychological injuries

 - We pride ourselves on communication and getting to the heart of the matter

 - We take all steps necessary to get you back to your usual self with a focus on early privately funded rehabilitation (treatment)